-The power input is a captive 2.5x5.5x10mm barrel connector with center pin (+) and the outer rim (-).
-The Digital Video Machine requires 9.0 VDC to 36.0 VDC at 2 Amp.
-This is useful for mobile applications where an automotive battery is used to power a DVMHD.
+The power input is a captive 2.5x5.5x10mm barrel connector with a positive (+) center pin and a negative (-) outer rim.
+The Digital Video Machine requires 9.0 VDC to 36.0 VDC power supply rated at 2 Amps (or higher).
+This is useful for mobile applications where an automotive battery is used to power a DVM-8500.
 An external 100-250 VAC 50/60Hz input universal switching power supply is provided with the unit.